-Shipping paintings may seem simple, but if you're new to transporting artwork or haven't prepared a painting for shipment in awhile, it's easy to overlook critical steps and safety measures that will keep your pieces safe in transit:
+Shipping paintings may seem simple, but if you're new to transporting artwork or haven't prepared a fine art shipment in a while, it's easy to overlook critical steps and safety measures that will keep your pieces safe in transit:

 - Selecting the right packing method